Angela Yang: Education and early career

 Angela Yang grew up in Taiwan with her twice-refugee family.
 She pursued her undergraduate education at National Taiwan University, where she received her bachelor's in foreign language and literature.
 She then moved to the U.S. to attain an advanced degree.
 Initially, Yang wanted to become an educator but decided to instead attend library school at the University of Oregon.
 She worked as a newspaper reporter before assuming the role of children's librarian.

-Yang has been recognized as an industry role model through her position as the first outreach services librarian for San Diego Public Library.
+Yang was the first outreach services librarian for the San Diego Public Library.
 In San Diego, she served on the City Council for the Aging, as well as the council for Minority Elderly.
-Following her career in the public setting, Yang became the multicultural services librarian at the University of California at Irvine, where she eventually became the university's first outreach services librarian.
+Following her career in the public setting, Yang became the multicultural services librarian at the University of California, Irvine, where she eventually became the university's first outreach services librarian.
 She worked at UC Irvine for 10 years participating in research consultation, bibliographic instruction, and reference services, in addition to community outreach.

 Another notable feature in Yang's career was her participation in southern California's "Partnerships for Change" initiative.
 The mission of this program was "to assist California libraries in analyzing and restructuring their library service programs and policies to respond to the ethnic and cultural diversity of their communities."

 In 1989, Yang's accomplishments were recognized when San Diego City Club presented her with the Finest Citizen of the Finest City Award.
 From 1992 to 1993, Yang also served as president of the Chinese American Librarians Association.

 Library philosophy, Fremont libraries, and retirement

 In a personal communication from the summer of 1999 with Mengxiong Liu of San Jose State University's Clark Library, Yang wrote: "the guiding principles that propelled me to take on new assignments and newly created jobs have always been my strong belief in the important roles of a library in the community, and my practice of Confucius' teaching that among any three people, I can find at least one teacher."

-Angela Yang became a branch manager for the Fremont libraries of Alameda County in California in 2002.
+Angela Yang became a branch manager for the Fremont libraries in Alameda County, California in 2002.
 She has been credited with bringing Fremont libraries into the modern age and expanding services from traditional audiences to include the greater local community.

 She retired from Fremont in May 2008.
 Prior to this, Yang also volunteered as a kayaking guide with the Newport Bay Interpretive Center, for which she said that she would like to continue working with.
 In retirement, she said that she would also like to volunteer for libraries and take classes.